Bowel (Colorectal) Cancer

 So I looked at him, I went "No, no it's alright like I've got a polybus [polyp]."
 So (laughs) I mean I'm laughing now, I wasn't then, he said "No I think we're talking on crossed lines."
 He said "you've got a Dukes C carcinoma of the bowel."
 And I just looked at him and you know obviously I didn't take it in and I just came out of there and I just walked round, like trying to sort it out in my mind.

 Having some idea that cancer is a possibility before diagnosis can help to reduce fear and uncertainty about what happens if cancer is diagnosed.
-One woman described being shocked when she found out but at least knew what would follow.
+One woman described being shocked when she found out but explained that at least knew what would follow.

-In some cases people felt that their personal dignity had not been appropriately considered.
+In some cases, people felt that their personal dignity had not been appropriately considered.
 Several people described being slapped on the bottom by their consultant after examination of their back passage or being told they had cancer while they were still undressed and on the table.
-One man describes such an experience and how it made him feel.
-A woman recalls being told she had cancer only after a group of medical students were given the opportunity to look at her tumour.

 He felt his dignity was not considered when he was given his diagnosis.